South Korea advances at World Cup after stoppage-time winner - WHIZ News

-AL RAYYAN, Qatar (AP) — South Korea’s players formed a circle in the center of the field and trained their eyes on a cell phone showing a nearby match that would decide their future at the World Cup.
+AL RAYYAN, Qatar (AP) — South Korea’s players formed a circle in the center of the field and trained their eyes on several cell phones showing a nearby match that would decide their future at the World Cup.

-The South Koreans had done their job, beating Portugal 2-1 on a stoppage-time goal.
+The South Koreans had just about done their job, beating Portugal 2-1 on a stoppage-time goal.

 Now came an agonizing wait.
 They just needed Uruguay to not score a goal against Ghana in the other group match that still had at least six minutes to play.